elisakaisa/Finances/README.md

 The API should be able to calculate total monthly expenses by category and sucategory, as well as split expenses between users in different ways.

 ## Approach
 ASP.NET API, using a SQL database.
 Code first approach using Entity Framework Core.
+Test-driven development.
+Controller-Service-Repository-Database Architecture.